JaydenPahukula/competitive-coding/README.md

 # Competitive Coding

 These are my solutions for competitive coding problems.
-Please note that my solutions have super secret code inside that prevents you from copying.
+Please note that if you copy my solutions I will hack you >:)

 Here are my handles:
 - Codeforces - [OJSquid](https://codeforces.com/profile/OJSquid)